gedesurya125/learning-note/scrollSmootherWithGatsby.md

 # Scroll Smoother With Gatsby

-1. Create a hook like code bellow
+1. Create a hook like code bellow.
+Note: we should keep in mind that smoothScroller will be set up globally at layout index, and because of smoothScroller is created on ScrollTrigger, it means we use same ScrollTrigger everywhere between pages

 ```js
 // scrollSmootherContext.js